In this 3 week Australia itinerary, we’ll explore Australia’s gorgeous east coast. Visit awesome cities, a rainforest, and go snorkeling.

 How much can you see and do when you travel to Australia for 3 weeks?
 A lot!
 Ok, you’ll never have enough time to see the whole country (it’s also almost as big as all of Europe), but at least you can see the most beautiful highlights along the east coast.

 In this article, I’ll share my 3 week Australia itinerary for a trip along the east coast of Australia.
 This East Coast Australia itinerary has a good balance of visiting many beautiful places and it’s also possible to take a little break every now and then.

 Days 1 & 2: Relaxing in Clifton Beach

-From Clifton Beach, you can get on a bus that’ll take you to Cairns in less than half an hour.
-This city is very walkable and is in a perfect location to make some awesome tours.
+From Clifton Beach, it’s easy to catch a bus to Cairns.
+The bus ride will take less than half an hour.
+This city of Cairns is very walkable and is in a perfect location to make some awesome tours.

-Days 7 to 12: Airlie Beach & the Whitsundays
+Days 6, 7, 8 & 10: Airlie Beach & the Whitsundays

 From Cairns to Airlie Beach you can either take a greyhound bus (12 hours).
 If you have some extra time, you can split this long bus ride when you decide to stay a couple of days in Mission Beach or Townville.

-Brisbane is a nice and chill city to stroll around, find small coffee joints and go shopping.
+Brisbane is a nice and chill city to stroll around, find small coffee joints, and go shopping.
 Right outside the city center, you’ll find some cool places, like Lone Pine Koala Sanctuary (so many kangaroos and koalas!) and Mount Coot-tha (amazing viewpoint).